zenml-io/zenml/examples/huggingface/README.md

     datasets = load_dataset("imdb")
     print(datasets['train'][0])

+    {
-    {'label': 0, # Sentiment label i.e. 0->Negative 1->Positive
+     'label': 0, # Sentiment label i.e. 0->Negative 1->Positive
      'text': 'I rented I AM CURIOUS-YELLOW from my video store because of all the controversy that surrounded it when it was first released in 1967.
-I also heard that at first it was seized by U.S. customs if it ever tried to enter this country, therefore being a fan of films considered "controversial" I really had to see this for myself.......'}
+I also heard that at first it was seized by U.S. customs if it ever tried to enter this country, therefore being a fan of films considered controversial I really had to see this for myself.....'
+     }
 ```

 - Load pre-trained tokenizer: Load pre-trained tokenizer from huggingface transformers.